 By 1892, there were 62 students enrolled.
 The School’s first graduation was held in May 1898.
 The two graduates, both deaf, were Artemas W. Pope of St. Augustine, and Cora Carlton of Island Grove, who later married and became the parents of Senator Verle A. Pope of Florida.
 The first blind student, DeWitt Lightsey, graduated in 1908, and the first two black graduates were Louise Jones, from the Blind Department in 1914, and Cary White, from the Deaf Department in 1925.

 Since Thomas Hines Coleman founded the Florida School for the Deaf and the Blind, the school has been recognized as one of the nation’s top deaf and blind schools, and the only one of its kind in the state of Florida.

-Many well-known and successful individuals have attended FSDB to include singer Ray Charles, jazz pianist Marcus Roberts, former sports broadcaster Joseph “Joe” Walker, Florida Blues legend Sir Charles Atkins and more recently, national women’s Motocross champion Ashley Fiolek.
+Many well-known and successful individuals who have attended FSDB include singer Ray Charles, jazz pianist Marcus Roberts, former sports broadcaster Joseph “Joe” Walker, Florida Blues legend Sir Charles Atkins and more recently, national women’s Motocross champion Ashley Fiolek.